Nibunan: Production

 In July 2015, director Arun Vaidyanathan announced that he began working on a new action thriller film featuring Arjun in the lead role, which would be his 150th film as an actor.
 He revealed that the film would be based around the adventures of a police officer, and it would be made simultaneously in Tamil and Kannada, with filming taking place in Chennai and Bangalore.
 Vaidyanathan stated the script had been on his mind for several years, but he only began scripting it from December 2014.
-Umesh, Sudhan and Jayaram of Passion Film Factory, who had earlier made Kappal (2014), agreed to produce the film, while Aravind Krishna and Sathish Suriya were signed as cinematographer and editor, respectively.
+Umesh, Sudhan and Jayaram of Passion Film Factory, who had earlier made Kappal (2014), agreed to produce the film, while Arvind Krishna and Sathish Suriya were signed as cinematographer and editor, respectively.
 Actors Prasanna, Vaibhav and Bobby Simha were signed on to play further leading roles during August 2015, though Simha later opted out.
 Likewise, Varalaxmi Sarathkumar was selected to appear as a police officer, and Sruthi Hariharan was signed on to play the wife of Arjun's character.
 Following six months of pre-production, the film began canning scenes in November 2015 in Bangalore.
 In May 2017, the team chose to release the film's teaser by requesting 150 celebrities in the Indian film industry to release it via their Twitter page.
 The film's base plot is based on the 2008 Noida double murder case.